lloyd/lloyd.io/_posts/2012-02-16-doing-more-with-browserid.md

 The current API for BrowserID is simple and delicious, consisting of two functions:

+{% highlight javascript %}
 // attempt to get an assertion, possibly causing the user
 // to be prompted.
 Options include:
 //   silent: boolean indicating whether the user should be
 //           prompted.  when false, an assertion will only
 //           be returned if the user has chosen to "stay signed
 //           into this site" in a previous interaction.
 //   requiredEmail: When provided contains an email that the
 //           user must use.
 //   allowPersistent: give the user the option to "stay signed
 //           into this site".
 //
 navigator.id.get(<callback>, [options]);

 // the user has indicated with actions in content that they
 // wish to be logged out of this site, so if they've previously
 // indicated they wish to "stay signed in", that preference should
 // be cleared.
 navigator.id.logout()
+{% endhighlight %}

 An important subtlety is that there are actually two ways that one could apply the API: